Crisis Communication

 Child Pornography

-Please don’t assume it can’t happen to you.
+Don’t assume it can’t happen to your organization.

 But the good news is, by preparing to manage crises, you may prevent one from occurring altogether.